frodeaa/dircast/README.md

       -b, --bind         Start HTTP server, bind to the server --log              Enable log of HTTP requests
-      -r, --recursive    how to handle the directory scan -a, --auto-image   Resolve RSS image automatically, will use ID3 attached image, image overrides this option, only available in combination with bind
+      -r, --recursive    how to handle the directory scan -n, --filename     include filename in item title -a, --auto-image   Resolve RSS image automatically, will use ID3 attached image, image overrides this option, only available in combination with bind
       -l, --language=LANGUAGE
-                         the language of the RSS document, a ISO 639 value -t, --title="RSS FEED"
+                         the language of the RSS document, examples: 'no' 'en-us', (ISO 639) -t, --title="RSS FEED"
                          RSS channel title
       -d, --description=DESCRIPTION